BabylonJS/Extensions/DynamicTerrain/documentation/dynamicTerrainDocumentation.md

 We can notice that the green terrain is linked to the scene active camera on its center and moves with it when we zoom in or out.
 Actually, the terrain adjusts itself automatically to the exact next points of the map as the camera moves over it.
 More visible with wireframes : http://www.babylonjs-playground.com/#FJNR5#4
+The terrain is defined by its number of subdivisions what is the same on both its axes X and Z.
+It's better to choose a multiple of 2 as the number of terrain subdivisions.
+Once created, this number never changes, neither the terrain number of vertices, but only its shape.
+This means the computation charge to update the terrain is always constant and depends only on this subdivision value.

 ## The Dynamic Terrain in detail
 ### LOD